mudin/vue-global-var/.github/issue_template.md

 # Issue Reporting Guideline

 ## Questions
-For general usage question which is not related to vuex-class should be posted to StackOverflow or other Q&A forum.
+For general usage question which is not related to vue-global-variable should be posted to StackOverflow or other Q&A forum.
 Such questions will be closed without an answer.